 October 28, 2017

 Morning in the Annex working on “All Things.”
 Afternoon in hard labor excavating, with shovel and pike, old retaining wall.
-The moralistic pleasure – the Protestant or deist pleasure – of exhaustion/punishment/dedication, then glass wine reading Joyce Carol Oates’s essay in NYRB while eating pork sandwich in PlumpJack corner table, Squaw’s little den.
+The moralistic pleasure, the Protestant or “deist” pleasure, of exhaustion/dedication.
+Then glass wine reading Joyce Carol Oates’s essay in NYRB while eating pork sandwich in PlumpJack corner table, Squaw Valley’s little parlor-den.

 (Lucky me: I was sizing up that unlovely old aspen – which now really did have to go, because my digging would be exposing its roots.
 But my chainsaw is down in Nev.
 City.
-I might have actually felled it with a tiny pruning saw, but then I would’ve had this big tree lying across the road, not to be dressed with a pruning saw.
+I might have actually felled it with a tiny pruning saw plus elbow grease, but then I would’ve had this big tree lying across the road, not to be dressed with a pruning saw.
 And Kevin happened to come across the street with his chainsaw.
-Got it sawed-up and disposed in a half-hour.
+Got the whole thing sawed-up and disposed in a half-hour.
 Now in the moonlight, ribbony woodchips are strewn in the driveway and across the road.

 * * * *

 October 27, 2017

 Joy calls, early AM.
 Talking with New York (actually she’s in Rhinebeck, but) – I hear occasional incessant background “ding”: She’s got her laptop open and it’s the sound of emails’ constant impact.
 (The comparable thing here, on my un-busy meadow, is the Perseid meteor showers in August.)